 James Lancett is a UK based illustrator, storyboard artist and yellow sock lover!
 As a child growing up in Cardiff he was obsessed with cartoons, video games and all things fantasy.
 He studied BA Illustration and Animation at Kingston University and he now works as an illustrator and storyboarder for cartoons.

-Lenny Lemmon and the Invincible Rat!
+Lenny Lemmon and the Trail of Crumbs!
 (Nosy Crow)

 Author Ben Davis turns to school stories and all the things that can go wrong in the classroom with his new series about Lenny Lemmon, a boy who tries to do the right thing but who can't help getting it wrong....
-In Lenny Lemmon and the Invincible Rat, Lenny decides that bringing a rat to school will help boost his class's chance of winning an award for the best 'olden day' class.
-Needless to say, it all goes wrong and chaos follows.
+In Lenny Lemmon and the Trail of Crumbs, a Very Important Person is coming to the school...and Lenny's attempts to make sure the visit goes smoothly go wrong, and chaos follows.

-Author Ben Davis tells us more about Lenny Lemmon and how memories of his school's Victorian Day inspired the story, and he reads from the start of the book in this short video:
+Author Ben Davis tells us more about Lenny Lemmon and how memories of his own school days help to shape these stories:

 Q&A with Ben Davis